-1 Starting with financial year 2022.
+1 From financial year 2022.

-Total target compensation in financial year 2021
+Total target compensation in financial year 2022

-The following table shows the contractually agreed total target compensation for each member of the Management Board for financial year 2021 and the previous financial year 2020.
+The following table shows the contractually agreed total target compensation for each member of the Management Board for financial year 2022 and the previous financial year 2021.
 Fringe benefits represent expenses in the respective financial year.